-Beth Miller is a member of the Employee Benefits Practice Group.
+Beth Miller is a member of the Employee Benefits team.
 She helps clients by identifying practical solutions to a wide variety of legal matters in the areas of employer-sponsored retirement plans, executive compensation, fiduciary obligations, and advisory services.

 Beth works with her clients to assess issues and identify opportunities to mitigate legal, reputation, and financial risks in innovative and constructive ways.
 Prior to joining Spencer Fane, Beth worked as in-house counsel at a large investment management firm providing bundled recordkeeping services and advisory services to clients.
 Relying on her significant experience in the industry, she advises clients in a solution-oriented and concise manner to resolve issues and achieve strategic objectives.

 - University of Kansas School of Law (J.D.)